linode/docs/docs/guides/kubernetes/migrating-from-aws-lambda-to-knative/index.md

         base64 --decode > ~/.kube/lke-config
     ```

-1. Once you have the `kubeconfig` file, access your cluster using `kubectl` by specifying the file:
+1. Once you have the `kubeconfig` file saved, access your cluster by using `kubectl` and specifying the file:

     ```command
     kubectl get no --kubeconfig ~/.kube/lke-config